kyuff/docker-machine-hosts/README.md

-# Virtualbox Hosts
+# Docker Machine Hosts

-Script used while working with Docker on VirtualBox.
+Script used while working with Docker Machine

-For each VirtualBox machine, the script adds an entry of this form:
+For each Docker Machine, the script adds an entry of this form:

-[ip]  [vbox name].local
+[ip]  [machine name].local